Causative: Periphrastic constructions

 Some languages use a periphrastic (or analytic) construction to express causation and typically include two verbs and two clauses.
 English causatives prototypically use make (but other verbs such as cause, order, allow, force, compel can be used) in the main clause with the lexical verb in a subordinate clause, as in "I made him go."

 Other languages, such as Persian, have the opposite syntax: the causative is in a subordinating clause and the main verb is in the main clause, as in the following example from Macushi:

 Canela-Krahô has a combination of the two in which the causee is marked twice, once in each clause:

 Portuguese also has a periphrastic construction like that of English but unlike most other Romance languages:

 Analytic causatives are sometimes not considered to be valency increasing devices, but they can semantically be interpreted as such.

 Semantics

-A language may have one or more different formal mechanisms for expression causation.
+A language may have one or more different formal mechanisms for expression of causation.
 For languages with only one, the semantic range is broad.
 For those with multiple, there is always a semantic difference between the two.
-R.M.W.
-Dixon breaks down these semantic differences into 9 parameters, involving the verb itself, the causee, and the causer:
+R. M. W. Dixon breaks down these semantic differences into 9 parameters, involving the verb itself, the causee, and the causer: